HongCheng-Chu/AVGirls-crawler/README.md

 # S1-crawler
 Copyright © 2021 S1 Inc.
+Copyright © 2021 FALENO Inc.

+- New version will be upload recently.
--This project will be keep updating by each month.
+- This project will be keep updating by each month.

 ## Purpose
 - Helping you to download girls imformation and videos cover.